 UNC Center for Media Law and Policy: The UNC Center for Media Law and Policy is an interdisciplinary research center run jointly out of the UNC School of Law and UNC School of Media and Journalism.
 The center serves as a forum for study and debate about the broad array of media law and policy issues facing North Carolina, the nation, and the world.
 The center’s work ranges from the legal and policy issues affecting traditional media organizations to the challenges posed by new communication technologies, including social media, the Internet, and mobile technology, and the impact they are having on governments, on the economy, and on cultural and social values throughout the world.

-Public Law & Policy Program – This program serves as an umbrella for a range of Oregon Law’s public interest, public service, and public policy programs.
-Led by a faculty director and a managing director, this program brings together multiple public interest fellowship programs, the pro bono program, the loan repayment assistance program, and a range of signature events related to public interest and public sector practice.
+Public Law & Policy Program – This program serves as an umbrella for a range of Oregon Law’s public interest and public policy programs.
+Led by a managing director, this program brings together multiple public interest fellowship programs, the pro bono program, the loan repayment assistance program, and a range of signature events related to public interest, public service, and public sector practice.

 Oregon Law Commission - Funded by the Oregon Legislature, this independent Commission is housed in the Oregon School of Law building.
 The Commission is dedicated to the continuous improvement of Oregon statutes.
 The Commission brings together experts in the field to study critical issues and suggest revisions to Oregon laws.

-Appropriate Dispute Resolution Center – Oregon Law’s ADR Center provides student opportunities to learn how to navigate the field of appropriate dispute resolution and manage complex interactions outside the traditional litigation setting.
+Appropriate Dispute Resolution Center – With an emphasis on social justice and positive change, Oregon Law’s ADR Center provides student opportunities to learn how to navigate the field of appropriate dispute resolution and manage complex interactions outside the traditional litigation setting through negotiation, mediation, arbitration, and other alternative approaches.
 Partnered with the ADR Center, the Conflict and Dispute Resolution (CRES) Program offers law students an opportunity to earn a master’s degree and a J.D. in 4 years.
 The ADR Center also hosts the Oregon Office for Community Dispute Resolution, a state office supporting 16 community dispute resolution centers in 25 Oregon counties.

-The Environmental and Natural Resources Center- The ENR Center launches research projects and prepares students for leadership in the rapidly changing area of environmental policy.
-Key programming includes the Environmental Law Clinic, externships, the Journal of Environmental Law and Litigation, and Western Environmental Law Update.
+The Environmental and Natural Resources Center- For more than fifty years, the University of Oregon School of Law has been a national leader in public interest environmental law.
+In keeping with this legacy, the nationally ranked Environmental and Natural Resources Law Center (ENR Center) launches research projects to assist our communities and prepares students for leadership in the rapidly changing area of environmental policy.
+Key programming includes the Environmental Law Clinic, externships, the Journal of Environmental Law and Litigation and Western Environmental Law Update.
 The annual Public Interest Environmental Law Conference brings together activists, attorneys, students, scientists and concerned citizens from across the globe to share their experience and expertise.